milancodess/hamro-patro-scraper/README.md

-# HamroPatro
+# hamro-patro-scraper

-HamroPatro is an npm package for scraping Nepali date, time, and daily horoscope data from [Hamro Patro](https://www.hamropatro.com/).
+hamro-patro-scraper is an npm package for scraping Nepali date, time, and daily horoscope data from [Hamro Patro](https://www.hamropatro.com/).
 It provides a simple API for retrieving this information programmatically or via a command-line interface.

 ## Installation

-You can install HamroPatro globally to use the CLI or as a dependency in your Node.js project.
+You can install hamro-patro-scraper globally to use the CLI or as a dependency in your Node.js project.

 ### Install Globally